 From 2016 to 2024, Eliza served in the unofficial role of First Lady while her husband was President of Iceland, during which time she served as patron of numerous organizations and was named a United Nations Special Ambassador for Tourism and the Sustainable Development Goals.
 She continues to speak at conferences and events around the world, delivering inspiring keynotes on topics relating to gender equality, how to make an impact when you’re not in charge, and storytelling for social change.
-A memoir of her time in the role is set for publication in spring 2026.

 Eliza has degrees from the University of Toronto (Trinity College) and Oxford University (St. Antony’s College).
 She lives in the outskirts of Reykjavík with her husband and four children.